Cynicism, in the right doses, is good.

 In the context of laboratory experiment games, high machs display a keen and opportunistic sense of timing, and they appear to capitalize especially in situations that contain ambiguity regarding the rules.

-Machiavellians are fluid in their win-win or win-lose strategy, switching depending on the situation, and depending on what best suits their needs.
+Machiavellians are fluid in their win-win or win-lose strategy, switching depending on the situation, and always aiming at achieving their personal best interest.

 See, a win-lose mindset is not necessarily bad, and there are situations in which it can provide bigger pay-offs.